Nindenkawe/Bavuga_Nti_bavuga/sessionguide.md

     ./start.sh --dev --debug
     ```

 Your local server is now running at `http://localhost:2500`.
-You can now use the microphone in the app to speak your answers!
+You can now use the microphone to speak your answers and hear the AI's responses.

-**How it Works:** In this mode, the app sends your recorded audio directly to the Gemini API for transcription.
-It's a live demonstration of multimodal AI in action!

-**Note:** The Text-to-Speech feature is disabled in this mode because the Gemini API generates text, not audio.
-The app will function perfectly, but you won't hear the answers spoken back.
+**How it Works:** In this mode, the application's `APIRouter` receives requests and delegates tasks to the appropriate processor.
+The `GameProcessor` uses the `ChallengeGeneratorProcessor` to create challenges and the `AnswerEvaluatorProcessor` to grade them.
+For audio, the `websocket_routes` stream audio to the `GeminiSpeechToTextProcessor` and get spoken responses from the `GeminiTextToSpeechProcessor`.

 -----

 ## 3. Path B: The Full Production Experience with Docker

-This path gives you a full, production-grade deployment using dedicated, high-performance Google Cloud services.
+This path gives you a full, production-grade deployment using dedicated services.

 ### Your Mission:

 1.  **Prerequisites:**
     *   You must have **Docker** and **Docker Compose** installed.
-    *   You need a **Google Cloud project with billing enabled** to use the dedicated audio APIs.
+    *   You need a **Google Cloud project with billing enabled**.

 2.  **Automated Cloud Setup:**
     We've created a script to handle the tedious parts of cloud setup.